Steele dossier: Igor Danchenko

-Information about Danchenko's network of sources was provided to the FISA court:

-Ultimately, the initial drafts provided to [Justice Department] management, the read copy, and the final application submitted to the FISC [Foreign Intelligence Surveillance Court] contained a description of the source network that included the fact that Steele relied upon a Primary Sub-source who used a network of sub-sources, and that neither Steele nor the Primary Sub-source had direct access to the information being reported.
-The drafts, read copy, and final application also contained a separate footnote on each sub-source with a brief description of his/her position or access to the information he/she was reporting.

 The outing of Danchenko by Attorney General William Barr also brought to light an inaccuracy in the dossier that describes him as a "Russian-based" source.
 In fact, although he traveled to Russia six times in 2016 to gather information, and his source network is mostly in Russia, he is a Ukrainian-born and Russian-trained lawyer, researcher, and expert in Russian politics who lives in the United States.

-Danchenko feared for the safety of his sources:

-He feared for his sources in Russia – at least a dozen of them, he calculated, could be in serious danger if linked to him.
-He deleted friends from LinkedIn.
-He severed ties with a network of hundreds.

 Danchenko has defended his sources: "I have a longstanding relationship with most of my sources ... and have no reason to believe that any of them fabricated information that was given to me.
 More importantly, I have yet to see anything credible that indicates that the raw intelligence I collected was inaccurate."
 In August 2024, "Danchenko still believes most of the dossier's rumors were correct, and that the overall theme of Trump's suspect connections to Russia was spot on. ...
 And yet, Danchenko still believes – despite never having viewed it, despite his evidence really only being rumors and innuendo that he gathered but that many discredit – that there's a pee tape."

 Arrest and indictment

 On November 4, 2021, Danchenko was arrested and charged with five counts of making false statements to the FBI on five separate occasions regarding the sources of material he provided for the Steele dossier.
 These included Danchenko having allegedly obscured his relationship with Charles Dolan Jr. and having allegedly fabricated contacts with Sergei Millian.

-On October 14, 2022, the judge dropped one charge, and four days later, Danchenko was acquitted of the other four charges.
+On October 14, 2022, the judge dropped one charge, and four days later, Danchenko was acquitted of the other four charges, thus dealing special counsel Durham his second trial loss.

 Right-wing columnist and attorney Andrew C. McCarthy reacted to what he described as the "if not irrational, then exaggerated" reactions by Trump supporters to these reports of arrests.
 He urged them to be cautious as John Durham's "indictments narrowly allege that the defendants lied to the FBI only about the identity or status of people from whom they were getting information, not about the information itself."